Enumerated Classes with Associated Data in Kotlin

 }

-In Kotlin, as we saw in the case of Classes in Kotlin, we can take everything in its minimum expression and indicating its type and name is enough to create an enumerated or emun type:
+In Kotlin, as we saw in the case of Classes in Kotlin, we can reduce everything to its minimum expression, and indicating the type and name is enough to create an enumerated type or enum:

 enum class NombreEnumerado

-But the previous code in this way is very useless to fix this we have to open the braces and indicate all the possible values for our enumeration; for example:
+But the previous code in that form is of little use; to fix this, we have to open the braces and indicate all the possible values for our enumeration; for example:

 enum class Planetas {